-F8.01 Homepage shall contain information pertaining to the CPCESU loosely based on their current website at http://cpcesu.nau.edu
+F8.01 Homepage shall contain information pertaining to the CPCESU loosely based on their current website at https://in.nau.edu/cpcesu, but at a surface level.
+This means brief information as defined in F8.01.01, no documents or attachments, or redundancy with the main CPCESU website.